officient/readable/README.md

 ### Exit code

 Returns 0 if no errors.
-Returns 2 if there are some rrors.
+Returns 1 if there are some errors.
 Can return 2 if some exception happend during linting.

 ### Configuration